<highlight>Closed for applications!<highlight>

-The two summer schools offer lessons in filmmaking and inclusive design as well as professional sparring on one's film.
-The course is open to anyone interested in the intersection between film and architecture.
-This means both students and professionals with a background in professions relevant to both fields.
-Applicants are expected to have basic experience in working with film.
+The summer school offered lessons in filmmaking and inclusive design as well as professional sparring on one's film.
+The course was open to anyone interested in the intersection between film and architecture.

-Both during the physical and the digital summer school, the participants will meet up to eight times - either for online or physical sessions.
-We will start with a joint kick-off event with all participants - either online or off line depending on the summer school chosen.
-There will be sessions of lectures and tutoring in smaller groups and for the online course with different tutors.
-For this reason group discussions are also an important part of the online course.
+During the summer school, the participants met up to eight times - for online feed back sessions.
+It kicked off with all participants.
+During the summer school the participants were introduced to sessions of lectures and tutoring in smaller groups and for online courses with different tutors.

-As tutors this year we have architects and researchers Masahi Kajita, Sofie Stilling, Anna Ulrikke Andersen and Nina Bacun / Oaze; film makers Eva Mulvad and Johann Lurf; curators and spatial practitioners s.o.f.t. agency and fem arc.
+As tutors this year we had architects and researchers Masahi Kajita, Sofie Stilling, Anna Ulrikke Andersen and Nina Bacun / Oaze; film makers Eva Mulvad, Boris Bertram and Johann Lurf; curators and spatial practitioners s.o.f.t. agency and fem arc.

 See the results of previous years' summer schools that we have run yearly since 2016.